QuantEcon/python-lecture-sandpit.myst/lectures/french_rev.md

 * subperiod 3: ("classic Cagan hyperinflation): August 1794 - March 1796

-We could try several versions and figure out which is most informative and beautiful.

-One possibility would be to have all three regression lines on the same graph -- they we'd just have the original graph followed by this one.

 I can explain what this is designed to show.

-To compute the regression lines we could simply use python to compute the constant and slope in a couple of Python lines.
-I don't want the R^2 and other stuff produced by statsmodels at this point
 <!-- #endregion -->

 ```{code-cell} ipython3